 Do profitability and market share not always come together, you may ask?
 To some people this question is heresy.
-To others it is simply obvious.
+To others, it is simply obvious.
 The reason for this is that most business people have been brought up to believe that market share needs to be grown constantly, even if prices need to be kept at constantly low levels.

 The prevalence of this thinking appears to be based on a logical theoretical underpinning.
 Most business school students since the 1970s have come to learn that growing market share leads to various scale economies leading to lower costs and hence greater profitability.
 Hence, the thinking goes, price lower to build market share and you’ll be fine from a profitability perspective.

 However, this view has changed.
 Companies are increasingly questioning whether this logic is in fact always correct.
-Some have suggested that the theory was based on a somewhat flawed conclusion from a study which found that market share and profitability are correlated.
+Some have suggested that the theory was based on a somewhat flawed conclusion from a study that found that market share and profitability are correlated.
 Yet, a correlation between market share and profitability does not mean that market share necessarily leads to profitability.
-Clearly correlation and causality are not the same thing as many statisticians will concur.
+Clearly correlation and causality are not the same things, as many statisticians will concur.

 Additionally, the notion that high market share results in ever decreasing costs and therefore higher profitability is also debatable.
 In the 1970s this may have been the case.
-In fact this may still be the case in certain industries.
-However, we have all seen price wars to build individual competitors’ market share, that do not leave the overall industry, or most of its competitors, any better off than when they started the price war.
+In fact, this may still be the case in certain industries.
+However, we have all seen price wars to build individual competitors’ market share, that does not leave the overall industry, or most of its competitors, any better off than when they started the price war.
 Besides the obvious disadvantage of too much production capacity chasing too few customers in a market, other considerations such as evolving technologies also play a role.

 If you take this thinking further, and you start asking whether highly differentiated products that can be made at relatively low cost, operate in the same market, you may conclude that they do not.
 Therefore, the very notion of growing market share in one large market that is perceived to be homogenous may not be ideal.
-In fact there may be several submarkets within one larger market as a result of technological advancements that are able to successfully adapt to particular consumer needs.
+In fact, there may be several submarkets within one larger market as a result of technological advancements that are able to successfully adapt to particular consumer needs.
 This makes the original question of market share versus profitability redundant.

-Furthermore, the idea of treating customers as a large homogeneous group of people is problematic.
+Furthermore, the idea of treating customers as a largely homogeneous group of people is problematic.
 Competitors that are able to segment a market into several profitable sub-markets can generally differentiate themselves more effectively and command higher margins within each of these sub-markets.
-Several progressive organisations have latched onto this idea and largely abandoned the market share paradigm to pursue a sustainably profitable future.
+Several progressive organizations have latched onto this idea and largely abandoned the market share paradigm to pursue a sustainably profitable future.
 How do you plan to reconsider this in your business?

 About the author

-Prior to this, he started a Customer Relationship Management consultancy within the Ogilvy Group in the mid-1990s and worked within the Ogilvy Group over a 5-year period.
-He was also lecturing Marketing Strategy, Consumer Behaviour and Retail Marketing during the early 1990s at the University of the Witwatersrand, Johannesburg.
+Prior to starting WisdomInc, he started a Customer Relationship Management consultancy within the Ogilvy Group in the mid-1990s and worked within the Ogilvy Group over a 5-year period.